SAEON/data-portal/README.md

 # NPM packages

 During development packages are referenced directly via the source code entry point.
 During deployment packages are consumed from the NPM registry.
 This means that when making changes to dependency packages, these packages need to be re-published.
-This is straightforward; from the route of a package that supports publishing to NPM, these scripts are available:
+This is straightforward; from the root of a package that supports publishing to NPM, these scripts are available:

 - `npm run publish:patch`
 - `npm run publish:minor`